w3f/research/docs/polkadot/networking/4-xcmp.rst

 -----------------------

 R1.
-At least one message from every (non-empty) ingress queue must be transferred to the corresponding recipient parachain, so that they may perform their obligation to ack at least one message.
+At least one message from every (non-empty) ingress queue must be transferred to the corresponding receiving parachain, so that they may perform their obligation to ack at least one message.

 R1a.
-We must distribute it to *enough* collators of the recipient parachain so that the parachain cannot be attacked by malicious collators.
+We must distribute it to *enough* collators of the receiving parachain so that the parachain cannot be attacked by malicious collators.
 (TODO: currently "enough" is not well-defined, as Polkadot does not assume any structure in a parachain in order to begin defining this.)